aaron-lebo/ocd/README.md

     ./ocd https://news.ycombinator.com/rss

 The current setup should allow new modules to be easily added without conflict.
-If you would like to include a module that is not included, please send a pull request with a working implementation.
+If you would like to add a module, please send a pull request with a working implementation.
 See the modules directory for examples.
 All modules should be properly namespaced.